 Kim Morgan is a writer whose film, music and culture pieces have ranged from the power of cars in cinema to a cover story on Marilyn Monroe for Playboy.
-She has written for Salon, GQ, LA Weekly, Criterion, MSN Movies, Huffington Post, IFC, Entertainment Weekly, The Dissolve, Playboy, The Los Angeles Review of Books and Garage Magazine where she authored the movie column "Drive, She Said."
-Her photographs have also been published in Garage.
+She has written for Criterion, Salon, GQ, LA Weekly, Vulture, MSN Movies, IFC, The Dissolve, Playboy and The Los Angeles Review of Books.
+She's sat in for Roger Ebert, presented movies at The Telluride Film Festival and served as this year's Telluride Guest Director.

 In addition, Kim served as editorial consultant and writer for ClickStar, where she worked with Peter Bogdanovich on "The Golden Age of Movies," Morgan Freeman on "Our Space" and Danny DeVito, writing and producing DeVito's documentary series, "Jersey Docs."

 She was head film critic for the Willamette Week and weekly film critic for Portland's daily newspaper, The Oregonian where she also had her own column "Beyond the Multiplex."
 She's also written for CBS and served as a Juror (for short films) at the 2011 Sundance Film Festival.

 She served as DVD critic on Tech TV's "The Screen Savers" and has appeared as guest film critic on AMC's "The Movie Club," Reelz and Starz.
 She's appeared in the documentaries "Hollywood Goes Gaming," "Comic Books Unbound," "Fashion In Film" and in the documentary feature "American Grindhouse."
 She also sat in for Roger Ebert, guest hosting "Ebert & Roeper" and served as special correspondent on "Roger Ebert Presents: At the Movies."